2016 Moose Mountain Marathon – 26.2 Mile Trail Race:

 Know your pace and your approximate finishing time – if you are a slower marathon runner you will need lights to navigate the course and finish the race, plan accordingly.

 Weather and Clothing:

 Early Sept. in Northern Minnesota – we can have highs in the mid 80’s and lows in the mid 30’s or, believe it or not, a combination of both!
 Rain is not uncommon.
 Be prepared, watch the forecast and plan accordingly.
 The official average high is 65F and the average low is 47F.
 Records are 81F and 37F.
 One item that we highly recommend for runners is a plastic bag, poncho or rain jacket that you can carry with you for a cold overnight or a down-pour – don’t succumb to a DNF because you did not have the proper clothing!

 Saturday, September 10, 8:00 am at the Cramer Road Trail Head.
 Bus transportation will be available from Caribou Highlands to the Marathon start.
 Please plan to be on board at 6:50 am, for a 7:00 am departure.
 All runners must check in race morning prior to starting otherwise you are unofficial / not in the race (this is your responsibility!)

 The course will be marked with Orange flags, which will always be on the left hand side of the trail.
 For sections encountered at night, the flags will also have reflective strips tied to them.
 Danger areas such as cliffs or drop offs will be marked with reflective X’s.
-The Moose Mountain Marathon primarily follows the Superior Hiking Trail – you can also look for the offical Superior Hiking Trail signs for assurance that you are on the right trail.
+The Moose Mountain Marathon primarily follows the Superior Hiking Trail – you can also look for the official Superior Hiking Trail signs for assurance that you are on the right trail.
 Throughout the race you will encounter intersecting trails and Superior Hiking Trail “Spur-Trails” – in the Marathon the only time you will ever take a “Spur-Trail” or a trail that is not the superior hiking trail is near the finish – shortly after crossing the Poplar River you will get off of the Superior Hiking trail and will follow orange / reflective flagging into Caribou Highlands / the finish line at the pool behind the building.